captn3m0/talks/webpayments/index.md

 }
 ```

+---

+# what happens?

-user-agent can go next to `https://alicepay.com/pay/app/webappmanifest.json` to *install* the AlicePay application.
+`user-agent` can go next to `https://alicepay.com/pay/app/webappmanifest.json` to *install* the AlicePay application.

 `supported_origins` defines which origins can be trusted to install an application for this payment method.